About

 Intent

-English plays a central role in the life of our school and is a vital part of all lessons.
-By providing the children with the skills, knowledge and experience to become confident orators, writers and readers we will grow as a learning community and the children will be able to truly seek what is good, treasure what is true and do what is right.
-Our English strategy follows the 2014 National Curriculum, and we aim to fulfil, and in many cases exceed, National Curriculum requirements and expectations.
-We ensure that we provide all children with depth, breadth and ambition in their learning – ensuring that our curriculum is well sequenced and building on knowledge and skills gained as children progress through the school.
-We promote a love of reading and writing whereby children want to read and write spontaneously, with enjoyment.
+At Park Lane Primary School, English is central to the life of our learning and underpins all areas of the curriculum.
+By equipping children with the skills, knowledge and experiences to become confident orators, writers and readers, we prepare them to think critically, communicate effectively and engage fully with the world around them.
+Our English strategy is rooted in the 2014 National Curriculum, which we aim not only to meet but exceed through an enriched and well-sequenced curriculum that builds cumulatively on prior knowledge and skills as pupils progress through our school.
+We ensure that we provide all children with depth, breadth and ambition in their learning – promoting a love of reading and writing whereby children want to achieve with enjoyment.
 We encourage our Griffins to use every space in school as a reading opportunity.

 Implementation